 This course emphasizes the common disease processes, treatments, and pharmacological agents used for disorders of the genito-urinary and male reproductive systems.
 Sexually transmitted diseases are introduced.
 The student is provided with the knowledge necessary to use the nursing process in caring for clients with renal/urinary and male reproductive problems.
 A student who fails VN134CR will be withdrawn from the co-requisite course.

-Prerequisites: MED-SURG121CR, NUT122CR, VN123CR, VN124CR, VN125CR; Co-requisite: VN136CR
+MED-SURG121CR, NUT122CR, VN123CR, VN124CR, VN125CR: